konduri-sigmoid/Azure-Kubernetes-Service-with-Azure-DevOps-and-Terraform/06-Azure-MySQL-for-AKS-Storage/README.md

   - Password: Redhat1449
   - Confirm password: Redhat1449
 - **Review + Create**
 - It will take close to 15 minutes to create the database.
+- **Server name will be the endpoint.**

 ## Step-03: Update Security Settings for Database
 - Go to **Azure Database for MySQL Servers** -> **akswebappdb**